Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding Constraints: Simulation Studies

 The results are presented in Figure \ref{fig:sim2}.
-In each plot, the original results, and the mean, and the 2.5\%, 25\%, 75\% and 97.5\% percentiles of the sanitized results are presented.
+In each plot, the average and the (2.5\%, 25\%, 75\% and 97.5\%) percentiles of the sanitized results from the 500 sanitizations are presented, benchmarked against the original results.
 The main findings are summarized as follows.
-First, when $n$ was relatively small, there was noticeable mean deviation of the sanitized results from the original results, except for $S_{12}$ and $r$ when $r=0$ (the boundaries were symmetric about the original results and thus there was no bias per part a of Proposition \ref{thm:mu12}).
-Second, the sanitized results generated via the truncated Laplace mechanism were more biased than those via the BIT Laplace mechanism, consistent with part b of Proposition \ref{thm:mu12}.
-Third, as $n$ increased, both the deviation (bias) and the dispersion of the sanitized results approached 0, consistent with part c of Proposition \ref{thm:mu12}.
-Lastly, since the scale parameter of the associated Laplace distribution in both mechanisms was large when $n$ was small, more sanitized results were set at the boundary values in the BIT mechanism (especially for the marginal variance and correlation), and the distribution of the sanitized results became flatter in the truncated Laplace mechanism.
+First, when $n$ was relatively small, there was noticeable bias in the sanitized results compared to the original results, except for $S_{12}$ and $r$ when $r=0$ (the boundaries were symmetric about the original results and thus there was no bias per part (a) of Proposition \ref{thm:mu12}).
+Second, the sanitized results generated via the truncated Laplace mechanism were more biased than those via the BIT Laplace mechanism, consistent with part (b) of Proposition \ref{thm:mu12}.
+Third, as $n$ increased, both the bias and dispersion of the sanitized results approached 0, consistent with part (c) of Proposition \ref{thm:mu12}.
+Lastly, when $n$ was small, the scale parameter associated with the Laplace distribution in both mechanisms was large, therefore more sanitized values were set at the boundary values in the BIT mechanism and the distribution of the sanitized values became flatter in the truncated mechanism, especially for $r$.